fifthidea/GH2GDrive/README.md

 4. Click **Create application**.
 5. Save **API ID** as `TG_API_ID` and **API Hash** as `TG_API_HASH`.

-> Alternatively, You can also use Telegram Desktop's official API
+> Alternatively, You can use Telegram Desktop's official API
 > ```
 > TG_API_ID = 2040
 > TG_API_HASH = b18441a1ff607e10a989891a5462e627